osg-htc/docs/docs/other/gsissh.md

 Installing and Maintaining GSI OpenSSH
 =======================================

-This document gives instructions on installing and using the GSI OpenSSH server available in the OSG repository and configuring it so that you can use on your cluster.
+This document contains instructions to install and configure the GSI OpenSSH server available in the OSG repository for use on your cluster.

 Before Starting
 ---------------